fengxia41103/myblog/content/thoughts/bad words.md

 totally speechless and didn't even understand where he could have picked up that concept.
-Teacher said she felt this is a topic she should leave to parents to talk him about... so he and I had a talk on the say to Kumon.
+Teacher said she felt this is a topic she should leave to parents to talk him about... so he and I had a talk on the way to Kumon.

 The good things is that he admitted he said so, not like before that he would try to get out of it by denying or finding other excuses like "but the other kid started it".
 So where did he get that idea?
 He said I told him that!!.. what!?
-How? where? .. "you remember the movie we watches yesterday?" "which movie!?"
+How? where? .. "you remember the movie we watched yesterday?" "which movie!?"
 "The Japanese samurai movie."
-"Samurai movie?.... oh, you mean, the one in which that guy killed someone for a girl, and he then attached that girl?...." "yes"
+"Samurai movie?.... oh, you mean, the one in which that guy killed someone for a girl, and he then attacked that girl?...." "yes"

 Oh mine mine.... so he is referring to this movie &mdash; [Satan's
 Sword: The Dragon God (1960)- Raizō Ichikawa][1], in which a young